 I think now is a good time to mention a few things that very clearly went wrong by this point:

-- I was running of water much faster than I could find water sources.
+- I was running out of water much faster than I could find water sources.

 - I somehow punctured my inflatable sleeping pad and despite my repair efforts, it was deflating almost completely within 1-2 hours.
 My back wasn't happy about this, and sleep quality got pretty low.